 In the first case against Arabian Nites, the police did not get the closure order and had to apply a second time.
 Meanwhile, my residents who live with that place directly opposite their homes are terrified of gun violence, of stepping outside late at night and even of taking their kids to the school around the corner.
 The regime is too onerous, and to rely simply on existing police powers is not good enough.
-I have nothing but praise, by the way, for the way that the police have tried to engage with the issue.
+I have nothing but praise, by the way, for the way in which the police have tried to engage with the issue.
 They have done their best with the avenues open to them.

 In Birmingham, a total of three such establishments have been subject to closure orders.
 All three happen to be in my constituency: Arabian Nites, which I have mentioned; Cloud Nine, which was closed after the suspected sale of laughing gas to children as young as nine, and following breaches of fire safety and venue capacity limits; and the Emperors Lounge, which was closed after a murder was linked to the premises, but which has since reopened after a three-month closure order.